usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Spiritual Sound_, by Agriculture
+- _Never Die_, by Matt Jencik, Midwife
 - _Absurd Matter 2_, by Shapednoise
-- _Never Die_, by Matt Jencik, Midwife
 - _A Danger to Ourselves_, by Lucrecia Dalt
 - _Deloused in the Comatorium_, by The Mars Volta
 - _Anticlines_, by Lucrecia Dalt
-- _The Spiritual Sound_, by Agriculture
-- _Aesthethica_, by Liturgy

 </details>